FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 9. 'autoIgnorePickupables' - if set to true it will ignore any object that a player can pickup similar to inputting a name into the: "allowedColliderNames"
 10. 'antiCheat' - turns the anticheat on or off
 11. 'isTeleporting' - this tells that anticheat when a player is teleporting (remember to set it to false when you're done with a teleport)
+12. 'useDetectionPoint' - determines if the anticheat will teleport the player back to a previous known good positon or a detection zone for when someone gets detected for cheating, some detections override this setting due to their nature.

 # **{Debug}**